typhoonworks/lotus/guides/getting-started.md

 ### Accessing Results

-The `QueryResult` struct contains all the information about your query execution:
+The `Result` struct contains all the information about your query execution:

 ```elixir
 # Get the column names